HelmholtzAI-Consultants-Munich/fg-clustering/README.md

 - ```data=data``` is a dataset containing the same features as required by the Random Forest model, and
 - ```target_column='target'``` is the name of the target column (i.e. *target*) in the provided dataset.

-For a detailed tutorial, please have a look at the Notebook [Introduction to FGC](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/introduction_to_FGC_use_cases.ipynb).
+For detailed instructions, please have a look at the Notebook [Introduction to FGC: Simple Use Cases](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/introduction_to_FGC_use_cases.ipynb).

 **Usage on big datasets**